 - Send us a feedback straight away if you come across a user who is troubling, abusing or harassing you.
 You can block that user as well.
 This ensures that the user cannot view your profile, cannot message you or send any kind of requests.

 - Do not approve any photo requests unless you fully trust the person.
-To avoid fitnah, and maintain your honour, AMM has kept your photos hidden by default.

 - Follow your instincts.
 If you do not feel safe, stop immediately.